DataForGood-Norway/roles/README.md

 # "Roles"

 ## Project "Leads"

-Directly follows from the structure of, e.g., Data for Democracy.
+Each project we do needs a scrum-style go-to-person.
+It is what, e.g., Data for Democracy are doing.
 This role changes from project to project and will be at the core of DfG.

 ### Responsibilities

- - be the scrum-style go-to-person for a given project
  - keep the group on track
  - take questions
  - help new folks joining a project get settled in